22bhanusree/LLM-bias-MCQ/README.md

 - **Metrics**: Error bins, PPA (permutation position accuracy) scores, recall imbalance, and incorrect_likelihood across in-domain and out-of-domain test datasets.
 - Results are stored as CSVs in `mmlu03/<model-name>/...`.

-### out_dir (Trained Models)
-- Contains the **trained models** from the above experiments.
-- These can be loaded for further finetuning or inference.

-### logs (Training Logs)
-- Stores training logs from the LoRA-tuning process and any relevant training events.

 ### prompt_tuning
 - Scripts related to prompt-based tuning strategies.